SparkPost/support-docs/.github/PULL_REQUEST_TEMPLATE.md

-# Support Docs Update Checklist
+### Support Docs Update Checklist

 Note: when you open a pull request, your changes are published to staging.sparkpost.com/docs.

+Please take a moment to check each of these steps for your pull request:

 - [ ] Give your pull request a meaningful name.
 - [ ] Include a description of your changes in the pull request.